Balance8/ProGG/README.md

 PRO.GG focuses on allowing gamers to create profiles,browse other profiles, and meet up with people they like.

-First a user must register their account,
+First a user must register their account

 ![screen shot of register](https://i.imgur.com/5tCyv7i.png)

-Next, log in.
+Once registered, you automatically log in.

+(But here is a shot of the log in screen)

 ![screen shot of login](https://i.imgur.com/SrRcpZN.png)